linkedin/detext/README.md

 **Relax like a sloth, let DeText do the understanding for you**

 ## What is it
-**DeText** is a **De**ep **Text** understanding framework for NLP related ranking, classification, and language generation tasks.
+**DeText** is a <b>_De_</b>ep **_Text_** understanding framework for NLP related ranking, classification, and language generation tasks.
 It leverages semantic matching using deep neural networks to understand member intents in search and recommender systems.
-As a general NLP framework, currently DeText can be applied to many tasks, including search & recommendation ranking, multi-class classification and query understanding tasks.
-More details can be found in this [blog post](https://engineering.linkedin.com/blog/2020/open-sourcing-detext).
+As a general NLP framework, DeText can be applied to many tasks, including search & recommendation ranking, multi-class classification and query understanding tasks.

+More details can be found in the [LinkedIn Engineering blog post](https://engineering.linkedin.com/blog/2020/open-sourcing-detext).

 ## Highlight
-Design principles for DeText framework:
 * Natural language understanding powered by state-of-the-art deep neural networks
   * Automatic feature extraction with deep models
   * End-to-end training